 Power Source Needs to Stop Sourcing.

-Usually electricians will mark breakers with a nametag referring to the gadget it powers.
+Usually, electricians will mark breakers with a nametag referring to the gadget it powers.
 In that case, you should look for a tag that says hot water heater or similar synonyms.
 Turn this off.
-If you are not sure however, better turn off the entire power source for now.
+If you are not sure, however, better turn off the entire power source for now.

 Get the Metal Box Cover Out.

 Open the box by filliping its metal cover.
-Now on the side to your water heater, there should be panels held nicely using screws.
+Now on the side of your water heater, there should be panels held nicely using screws.
 Depending on what sized heater you use, there can be one or more panels here.

 Use the screwdriver and unscrew this metal plate.
 Be very gradual and careful as well.
 You don’t want to lose those tiny screws by accidentally dropping them below.
 It’s going to be a big pain finding them if you do.

-Also, make sure you wrap the screws with a tissue paper to store them aside.
+Also, make sure you wrap the screws with tissue paper to store them aside.
 Trust me when I say this step is very critical.
 I’ve seen many stories of screws getting misplaced and inviting a whole new problem on sight.